US employers add modest 138K jobs; rate dips to 4.3 percent

-WASHINGTON (AP) — U.S. employers pulled back on hiring in May by adding only 138,000 jobs.
-Hiring was still enough to help keep pushing unemployment lower.
+WASHINGTON (AP) — U.S. employers pulled back on hiring in May by adding only 138,000 jobs, though the gains were enough to help nudge the unemployment rate down to a 16 year-low.

-The Labor Department said Friday that the unemployment rate fell to 4.3 percent from 4.4 percent.
-But the rate declined mainly because people stopped looking for work last month and so were no longer counted as unemployed.
+The Labor Department said Friday that the jobless rate fell to 4.3 percent the lowest level since 2001, from 4.4 percent.
+Still, the rate declined mainly for a less-than-encouraging reason: People stopped looking for work in May and so were no longer counted as unemployed.

-The government’s report suggested that eight years into the recovery from the Great Recession, job growth may be slowing after a long period of robust gains.
-Besides the hiring pullback in May, the government on Friday revised down its estimate of job growth in March and April by a combined 66,000.
-Job gains have averaged 121,000 over the past three months, compared with an average of 181,000 over the past 12 months.
+The government’s report suggested that eight years into the recovery from the Great Recession, job growth may be slowing after a long stretch of robust gains.
+Besides the hiring slowdown in May, the government on Friday revised down its estimate of job growth in March and April by a combined 66,000.
+Monthly job gains have averaged 121,000 over the past three months, compared with 181,000 over the past 12 months.

 Employers are now choosing from among a smaller pool of job applicants, and some are having trouble finding people with the skills they need.
 Average hourly earnings have risen a middling 2.5 percent over the past year.

 And there were some bright spots in May’s jobs report.
 Restaurants and health care companies posted solid gains.
 Food services added 30,300 workers, health care 24,300.
 Construction added 11,000.
-As energy prices stabilize somewhat, the mining sector — which includes oil, natural gas, coal and metal ore — added 6,600 jobs last month.
+As energy prices stabilize somewhat, the mining sector — which includes oil, natural gas, coal and metal ore — added 6,600 jobs.

 Governments shed 9,000 workers, with the losses concentrated at the state and local level.
-Manufacturers let go of 1,000 workers.
-Retailers trimmed their ranks by 6,100 jobs.
+Manufacturers let go of 1,000.
+Retailers trimmed their ranks by 6,100.

 Despite the slowdown in job growth, the U.S. economy is running neither too hot nor too cold, with growth holding at a tepid but far from recessionary 2 percent annual rate.
 Few economists foresee another downturn looming, in part because the recovery from the recession has been steady but grinding, with little sign of the sort of overheated pressures that normally trigger a recession.